Cevat Rıfat Atilhan: Biography

-In 1942, he was arrested by the government of the time on the grounds that the coup was being prepared.
+In 1940, Atilhan was arrested on suspicion of preparing a pro-Nazi coup.
 He was incarcerated for 11 months before being released by the results of an investigation led by Fevzi Çakmak.
+During the 1948 Palestine war, Atilhan organized the Turkish Legion, a volunteer unit composed of 300 retired Turkish soldiers, to fight against Israel.
+According to Atilhan, the Turkish volunteers managed to capture an Israeli village and later joined the Jordanian Army.

-During the one-party period of Turkey, Atilhan who was close to the ideas of Turkism, contributed writings to two of the most influential magazines of Islamic politics in early Turkey; Sebilürreşad and Büyük Doğu.
-His writings and his political activities affected growing Islamic movements in Turkey.
-He was one of the founders of Millî Kalkınma Partisi in 1945 and İslam Democratic Party in 1951.
+During the one-party period of Turkey, Atilhan who was close to the ideas of Turkism, contributed writings to two of the most influential magazines of Islamist ideology in early Turkey: Sebilürreşad and Büyük Doğu.
+His writings and his political activities affected growing Islamist movements in Turkey.
+He was one of the founders of the National Development Party in 1945 and the Democratic Party of Islam in 1951.
 He was arrested in 1952 along with Necip Fazıl Kısakürek in Malatya as responsible for the assassination attempt of Ahmet Emin Yalman.
 He was detained for 11 months and 15 days.

 He wrote 74 works and thousands of articles.
 He was influenced by antisemitic politicians like Şerif Yaçağaz and Ali Galip Yenen.
-Because of his antisemitic writings, he was described as the 'Hitler of the Middle East'.
+Because of his antisemitic writings, he was described as the 'Hitler of Turkey'.

-In August 1964 he was invited to congress of Islamic States in Somalia.
-He was elected as the Chairman of the executive committee of the Congress.
+In August 1964 he was invited to the Congress of the Islamic States in Somalia.
+He was elected as the chairman of the executive committee of the Congress.
 This post was his last major mission.

-He died of a heart attack on 4 February 1967.
+He died of a heart attack in Istanbul on 4 February 1967.